 Enabling browser caching decreases the load on your server as it pulls resources already cached in a user’s browser.
 It means editing HTTP headers to set expiry dates on some files — or using a plugin to make things easier.
 WP Rocket is a great plugin to use on your WordPress website to enable browser caching and website optimization, and we also love CloudFlare for building speedy sites.

-- Remove metadata that isn’t necessary, such as the camera model and date the photo was taken.
+- Remove metadata that isn’t necessary, such as the camera model and the date the photo was taken.

-- Reduce image quality (without negatively impacting the user experience) so it’s not as large.
+- Reduce image quality (without negatively impacting the user experience), so it’s not as large.
 Keep it below 100 KB if possible.